Frequently Asked Questions

 - Why am I billed separately for gas and electricity?

 You’re billed separately for these services because there are different payment rules for each service.
-Bills for gas service need to be paid each month.
-However, if you’re a residential or small business customer, your bills for net metered electric service don’t need to be paid until the 12-month true-up period, although you may pay them each month if you like.
+Bills for gas and non-solar electric service need to be paid each month.
+However, if you’re a residential or small business customer, your bills for net-metered solar electric service don’t need to be paid until the 12-month true-up period, although you may pay them each month if you prefer.

 - Why am I still receiving a monthly bill if I’m not required to pay for my electricity on a monthly basis?